Lynne Baab • Friday March 2 2018

 In my twenties and thirties, I was a history professor and department chair.
 I always loved studying and learning and teaching, and I always kept very busy doing it.
 There simply wasn’t a lot of time for reflection.
 Or, to be more accurate, I didn’t choose to take any time for reflection during those years.
 When I’m honest about it, I can see that in my forties, I didn’t have any...Read full article »

 Lynne Baab • Sunday August 9 2020(Originally published inHorizons: The Magazine of Presbyterian Women.
 May/June 2019, 11-14.

 Lynne Baab • Sunday August 9 2020(Originally published in Presbyterians Today, July/August 2019, 8.)

 Lynne Baab • Sunday August 9 2020Originally published in Tui Motu InterIslands, Independent Catholic Magazine, New Zealand, September 2017, 26, 27.

 Lynne M. Baab, Ph.D., is a teacher and writer.
 She has written numerous books and Bible study guides.
 Lynne lives in Seattle, and you can contact her at LMBaab [at] aol [dot] com.
 Read more »

-Lynne recently spoke on "Spiritual Practices for Preachers" (recorded as a video on YouTube.)
+A few years ago, Lynne spoke at a conference for preachers and others in ministry on "Spiritual Practices for Preachers" (recorded as a video on YouTube).
 The talk is relevant to anyone in ministry and focuses on how to draw near to God simply as a child of God as well as engaging in spiritual practices for the sake of ministry.

-Lynne preached recently on Reverent Submission, trying to reclaim the word "submission," which has a bad rap in our time.
+Here's a sermony by Lynne on Reverent Submission, where she tries to reclaim the word "submission," which has a bad rap in our time.